 Stem cells are progenitor cells that can differentiate into specialized cells and multiply into new ones.
 They move to target areas, transform into characteristic cells of tissues (muscles or nerves), and replace damaged cells.
 Today, we can extract, artificially grow, and transplant them into the body to treat neurodegenerative and autoimmune disorders.

 Principles of stem cell therapy

 There are two types of stem cell therapies used in most neurodegenerative and autoimmune disorders, which are:

-- Autologous therapy where the patient is given stem cells derived from his own bone marrow, or adipose (fat) tissue.
+Patients are treated using stem cells derived from their own bone marrow, or adipose (fat) tissue.

 Patients are treated with stem cells derived from a donor.

 At Plexus, we only provide autologous stem cell therapy.
 With cells obtained from the patient’s own blood, bone marrow, or fat, this is a safe procedure that helps ensure zero adverse effects.